apache/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
-  <td>spark.executor.coreNumPerExecutor</td>
+  <td>spark.executor.maxCoreNumPerExecutor</td>
   <td>1</td>
   <td>
-    set the number of cores assigned to each executor; this property is only valid when
+    set the max number of cores assigned to each executor; this property is only valid when
     <code>spark.executor.multiPerWorker</code> is set to true.
   </td>
 </tr>